qd-cae/qd-cae-python/README.md

 # License

-This project encourages open-source software and thus is published under the GNU GPL v3 (see the LICENSE file).
-If this library shall be used within a commercial software, please contact us for different licensing.
+*This library is a free gift to the community.
+We publish under GNU GPL v3 (see the LICENSE file), because we want to encourage everyone to share more code as a thank you back to the community.
+If one does not want to share ones code for commercial reasons, then there is also the possibility to provide a closed-source licensing scheme against financial compensation, so that this project can go on.*

 # Authors